Contextual Bandits with Cross-learning: Introduction

-One line of research related to ours studies bandit problems under other structural assumptions on the problem instances which allow for improved regret bounds. \cite{slivkins2011contextual} studies a setting where contexts and actions belong to a joint metric space, and context/action pairs that are close to each other give similar rewards, thus allowing for some amount of ``cross-learning''.
 Several works \citep{mannor2011bandits, alon2015online} study a partial-feedback variant of the (non-contextual) multi-armed bandit problem where performing some action provides some information on the rewards of performing other actions (thus interpolating between the bandits and experts settings).
-Our setting can be thought of as a contextual version of this variant, and our results in the partial cross-learning setting share similarities with these results (indeed, three of the four graph invariants we consider -- $\kappa(G)$, $\lambda(G)$, and $\iota(G)$ -- appear prominently in the bounds of \citealt{mannor2011bandits, alon2015online}, albeit applied to different graphs).
+Our setting can be thought of as a contextual version of this variant, and our results in the partial cross-learning setting share similarities with these results (indeed, three of the four graph invariants we consider -- $\kappa(G)$, $\lambda(G)$, and the independence number of graph $G$, denoted by $\iota(G)$ -- appear prominently in the bounds of \citealt{mannor2011bandits, alon2015online}, albeit applied to different graphs).
 However, since the learner cannot choose the context each round, these two settings are qualitatively different.
 As far as we are aware, the specific problem of contextual bandits with cross-learning between contexts has not appeared in the literature before.